 Paula Hedbavny School is a public middle school in New York.
 The principal of Paula Hedbavny School is PRINCIPAL - MS. MAUREEN GUIDO, who can be contacted at email@example.com.
-527 students go to Paula Hedbavny School and identify as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
-16% of the Paula Hedbavny School students have "limited English proficiency."
+527 students go to Paula Hedbavny School and identify primarily as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+16% of the Paula Hedbavny School students are "limited in English proficiency."
 77% of the 527 students here are paying reduced lunch prices.
-The student to teacher ratio at Paula Hedbavny School is 14:1.
+The ratio of students to teachers at Paula Hedbavny School is 14:1.
 Ps 18 Park Terrace is one of the nearest middle schools.

 - Computer arts

 - Field hockey

 |Native American or Native Alaskan||0%||%|

 |Students eligible for free or reduced-price lunch program||77%||None%|